nicola-lunghi/TonexOneController/README.md

 - Press the Start button to flash the image into the Waveshare module
 - When finished, close the app and disconnect the USB cable (the screen will be blank until the board has been power cycled)
 - Follow the Operation instructions

+### Linux and MacOS
+- Download and install the esptool from https://www.espressif.com/en/support/download/other-tools
+- In the extracted release zip file, navigate to the bin folder
+- Identify which Com port the board is using (?? how??)
+- at a command line, run this command "python -m esptool --chip esp32s3 -b 460800 --before default_reset --after hard_reset --port COM13 write_flash --flash_mode dout --flash_size 8MB --flash_freq 80m 0x0 bootloader.bin 0x100000 TonexController.bin 0x8000 partition-table.bin 0xd000 ota_data_initial.bin" (replace the COM13 with your local value)

 ## 🙏 Acknowledgement